Vignette (literature): History

 In the 19th century, vignettes were found in newspapers and acted as brief and vivid descriptions of the news article's subject, from the perspective of the writer.
 According to Norman Sims (2007), these vignette sketches "provided writers with something we often miss today: the opportunity to write about ordinary life."
 These 19th century vignettes frequently offered few facts which could be verified, and tended to blend journalism with fiction.
 These vignette sketches provided writers with a sense of imaginative freedom, and reflected the larger Victorian movement of integrating real life and art.
 By blending fact and fiction, journalists could use their writing to explore their uncertainties and speculations about the subject.

 During the 19th century, vignettes were written by anonymous authors, and attributed to the newspaper or journal they featured in.
-They were reused for new audiences and were therefore being constantly revised and re-contextualised.
+They were reused for new audiences and were therefore constantly revised and re-contextualised.